Neuromuscular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its excretion in the urine.
-This phenomenon is called myoglobinuria.
-The etiology of rhabdomyolysis is diverse and includes hereditary (metabolic diseases, dystrophinopathies, channelopathies) and acquired disorders (excessive muscular stress, ischemia, toxic damage, infections).
+Rhabdomyolysis refers to the rapid breakdown of striated muscle that is followed by leakage of the muscle fiber contents, including myoglobin protein and electrolytes, into the bloodstream, leading to acute renal failure and potentially death in severe cases.
+Myoglobinuria refers to the excretion of excess myoglobin in urine.
+The etiology of rhabdomyolysis is diverse and includes various hereditary (metabolic diseases, muscular dystrophies, channelopathies) and acquired disorders affecting the skeletal muscles (excessive muscular stress, ischemia, toxic damage, infections).
 Epidemiologic studies have shown that the etiology of a significant percentage of patients with recurrent rhabdomyolysis remains unknown.
-It is thought that these patients may have undiscovered muscle metabolism disorders.
-In this article, the authors review the epidemiology of rhabdomyolysis in the adult and pediatric populations, the metabolic causes leading to recurrent rhabdomyolysis, and some preventive and treatment strategies employed for this condition.
+It is thought that patients with rhabdomyolysis may have undiscovered muscle metabolism disorders.
+In this article, the authors review the epidemiology of rhabdomyolysis in adult and pediatric populations, the metabolic causes of recurrent rhabdomyolysis, and some preventive and treatment strategies for this condition.

 • The most common cause of the first episode of rhabdomyolysis in an adult who does not report a history of earlier significant exertion is drugs. | ||